wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Merge hunting etc into survival?
 Better way to class dialogue?
 Little animations on attack?
-Crossed Swords when combat starts?
+Crossed Swords when combat starts?s
-Spell to cover each current spell class and subclasses?
-Turn Heroism into a buff and remove temp hp spell class Apron
+Apron
 Pet class no armor
 Go from bare to better description